 Visiting Auckland in August

-August, the coldest and wettest month of the year, is the perfect time to explore Auckland's dining the scene.
-Highlights of restaurants month include his set menu and signature dishes starting at New Zealand dollar 17 to 25, allowing you to enjoy a variety of city cuisine at affordable prices.
+August, the coldest and wettest month of the year, is the perfect time to explore Auckland’s dining scene.
+Highlights of restaurants month include his set menu and signature dishes starting at New Zealand dollars 17 to 25, allowing you to enjoy a variety of city cuisine at affordable prices.

 Visiting Auckland in September